Denver: Climate

-Tornadoes are rare west of the I-25 corridor; however, one notable exception was an F3 tornado that struck 4.4 mi south of downtown on June 15, 1988.
-On the other hand, the suburbs east of Denver and the city's east-northeastern extension (Denver International Airport) can see a few tornadoes, often weak landspout tornadoes, each spring and summer especially during June with the enhancement of the Denver Convergence Vorticity Zone (DCVZ).
+Tornadoes are rare west of the I-25 corridor; one notable exception was an F3 tornado that struck 4.4 mi south of downtown on June 15, 1988.
+On the other hand, the suburbs east of Denver and the city's east-northeastern extension (Denver International Airport) can see a few tornadoes, often weak landspout tornadoes, each spring and summer, especially during June, with the enhancement of the Denver Convergence Vorticity Zone (DCVZ).
 The DCVZ, also known as the Denver Cyclone, is a variable vortex of storm-forming air flow usually found north and east of downtown, and which often includes the airport.
 Heavy weather from the DCVZ can disrupt airport operations.
 In a study looking at hail events in areas with a population of at least 50,000, Denver was found to be ranked 10th most prone to hail storms in the continental United States.
-In fact, Denver has received 3 of the top 10 costliest hailstorms in United States history, which occurred on July 11, 1990; July 20, 2009; and May 8, 2017, respectively.
+In fact, Denver has had three of the top 10 costliest hailstorms in U.S. history, on July 11, 1990; July 20, 2009; and May 8, 2017.

-Based on 30-year averages obtained from NOAA's National Climatic Data Center for the months of December, January and February, Weather Channel ranked Denver the 18th coldest major U.S. city as of 2014.
+Based on 30-year averages obtained from NOAA's National Climatic Data Center for the months of December, January and February, Weather Channel ranked Denver the 18th-coldest major U.S. city as of 2014.

 Denver's official weather station is at Denver International Airport, roughly 20 mi from downtown.
 A 2019 analysis showed the average temperature at Denver International Airport, 50.2 °F, was significantly cooler than downtown, 53.0 °F. Many of the suburbs also have warmer temperatures and there is controversy regarding the location of the official temperature readings.

 Demographics

 As of the 2020 census, the population of the City and County of Denver was 715,522, making it the 19th most populous U.S. city.
-The Denver-Aurora-Lakewood, CO Metropolitan Statistical Area had an estimated 2013 population of 2,697,476 and ranked as the 21st most populous U.S. metropolitan statistical area, and the larger Denver-Aurora-Boulder Combined Statistical Area had an estimated 2013 population of 3,277,309 and ranked as the 18th most populous U.S. metropolitan area.
+The Denver–Aurora–Lakewood, CO Metropolitan Statistical Area had an estimated 2013 population of 2,697,476 and ranked as the 21st most populous U.S. metropolitan statistical area, and the larger Denver–Aurora–Boulder Combined Statistical Area had an estimated 2013 population of 3,277,309 and ranked as the 18th most populous U.S. metropolitan area.
 Denver is the most populous city within a radius centered in the city and of 550 mi magnitude.
 Denverites is a term used for residents of Denver.